datacamp-content/courses-introduction-to-shell/chapter2.md

 We can do this in the shell using a command called `head`.
 As its name suggests,
 it prints the first few lines of a file
-(where "a few" means 10).
+(where "a few" means 10),
-Thus,
-the command:
+so the command:

 ```{shell}
 head seasonal/summer.csv